Carol Cram in Sirmione on Lake Garda in northern Italy

 Villa of Maria Callus

-On our way, we passed the beautiful yellow villa (#3) that Maria Callas had lived in with her husband.
+On our way, we pass the beautiful yellow villa (#3) that Maria Callas lived in with her husband.
 What a place!
 Imagine being her neighbor back in the day and hearing her voice soaring out over the pines as she practiced her arias for a performance at La Scala in Milan, a few hours away.
 Talk about magical!

 Villa in which Maria Callas lived